l-gorman/legume-choice-docs/source/legume-choice-app.md

 ## Results

 The results section allows the user to view/query the application results.
 This page will only be made available once the user has filled in the data entry section.
-The filter at the top of the page allows users to view results based on the characteristics they are most interested in (e.g. )
+The filter at the top of the page allows users to view results based on the characteristics they are most interested in (e.g. functions or context)

 ## Managing Data

+The legumeCHOICE application is designed to function completely offline.
+To facilitate this, data-collectors have complete control over their local data.
+To save progress, users must go to the manage data page.
+They can save progress as a JSON file.
+We recommend keeping these files safe, and giving them a memorable name to help identify their different projects.
+To continue editing the same project, choose a file in the "load project" section.
+This will load all previously saved progress into the application.

+If you would like another person to continue data-collection on your behalf, you can simply give them the JSON file (e.g. by email or USB).
+They will be able to load this data into their application, and begin editing the data right away.

+To submit your data to the central database

 ## Limitations